20 Outsourcing Statistics to Guide Your HR Decisions

 13. 65% of businesses that outsource application hosting say they will increase their outsourcing efforts in the future.

 This says a lot about the popularity of the SaaS model, where an application is hosted by a third-party company that offers it for a subscription fee.
-This model is a lot more cost-efficient because it relies on cloud-computing and doesn’t take up the company’s resources, which is why it will be one of the biggest IT outsourcing trends in 2019.
+This model is a lot more cost-efficient because it relies on cloud-computing and doesn’t take up the company’s resources, which is why it was one of the biggest IT outsourcing trends in 2019.

 14. For 50% of employers, the quality of the service is one of the biggest drawbacks of outsourcing.